triggermesh/docs/docs/tm/usage.md

 tm deploy service foo -f gcr.io/google-samples/hello-app:1.0 --wait
 ```

-If you have Dockerfile for your service, you can use Kaniko build template to deploy it
+If you have Dockerfile for your service, you can use Kaniko buildtemplate to deploy it
 ```
 tm deploy service foobar \
     -f https://github.com/knative/docs \